theimagelab/bone_imaging/README.md

 Code adapted from [1]

 ### Instructions
-1. Download the above R script (SurfDimReduc.R) and data directory in the same folder.
+1. Download the above R script (SurfDimReduc.R) and data directory (dimredclean_statistics) into the same folder on your system.
 2. Open the R script in RStudio and set the working directory to the same directory as the R script.
+3. Install Seurat and dplyr R packages if you do not have them installed already.
-3. Source the script.
+4. Source the script.
 Typical run time on a 2022 M1 Macbook Pro: <10 seconds.

 ### Expected output